isabella232/events.eclipse.org/content/2020/sam-iot/speaker-guide/_index.md

 ### Instructions for submitting camera-ready (due September 10, 2020)

-Please submit the final version of your paper by registering for camera-ready in the EDAS portal and uploading there.
+Please submit the final version of your paper by registering for camera-ready in the EDAS portal and uploading there, using [this link](https://edas.info/listConferencesAuthor.php).
 You will also need to upload a signed author agreement.

 Before uploading:
 * Please review carefully the reviewer suggestions and make any required improvements to your paper.